About Us

 2026 March

-Fan-Wei Wang, Anish Pal, Arani Mukhopadhyay, Constantine M. Megaridis, and Anish Tuteja publish their research on "Scalable Laser Processing Enables Transparent, Accretion Scale-Independent, Ice-Shedding Glass" in Advanced Science!
+Fan-Wei Wang and Anish Tuteja publish their research on "Scalable Laser Processing Enables Transparent, Accretion Scale-Independent, Ice-Shedding Glass" in Advanced Science!
 Well done!